PracHub

 0

-Behavioral Question: Cross-Team Leadership, Conflict Resolution, and Course Correction
+Behavioral Prompt: Cross-Team Leadership, Conflict Resolution, and Course Correction

-Context: In a Product Manager HR screen, you may be asked to share one cohesive example (using STAR/CARL) that demonstrates cross-functional leadership, conflict resolution, and customer-centric course correction.
+In a Product Manager HR screen, share one cohesive example using STAR or CARL that demonstrates cross-functional leadership, conflict resolution, and customer-centric course correction.

 1. A time you managed multiple engineering teams with conflicting priorities.